biletnam/myCinema/README.md

 - name
 - distributor
 - kind of movie
-In regards to the searching section for members we had to create some filter to find a specify member so you can search with those filters :
+"In regards to the searching section for members we had to create some filter to find a specify member so you can search with those filters ":
 - name
 - surname
-According to the subject, we had to implement a subscription system and an admin panel where you can delete an user, modify his subscribe and look for his history.
+"According to the subject, we had to implement a subscription system and an admin panel where you can delete an user, modify his subscribe and look for his history."
 Next to it, we can add a specifing comment for one of those movies the user saw.